Happy 901 Day! 60 Reasons To Love Memphis

 58. Memphis In May

 And that’s where the list ends.
 We have plenty of room to add to this list to make it 100 reasons.
 What would you add?

 Ed.
 Note: Despite what the “author” setting says, many of the posts in these links were written by my predecessor and I Love Memphis founder (and 901 Day co-founder) Kerry Crawford.
 This post was updated in 2017.

-I’m coming up on three years of blogging for I Love Memphis, and I hope I’ve done a good job of carrying on what she started while also growing and changing this blog to fit today’s Memphis.
+I’m coming up on four years of blogging for I Love Memphis, and I hope I’ve done a good job of carrying on what she started while also growing and changing this blog to fit today’s Memphis.
 Thank you so much for hanging with me and continuing to read, follow, and interact with me.
 Here’s to many more years of Memphis-loving!